 What happens once the SEAP is submitted? - SEAP/SECAP assessment

-The assessment procedure is mainly based on the description encoded in the SEAP/SECAP template.
-Therefore all Covenant signatories should ensure that information filled in the template is well-consistent with their full SEAP/SECAP document.
+The evaluation process is mainly based on the description encoded in the SEAP/SECAP online template.
+Therefore, all Covenant signatories should ensure that information filled in the template is well-consistent with their full SEAP/SECAP document.

 The eligibility criteria are the following:

-The expected timeframe for SEAP/SECAP analysis is between six and nine months.
+The indicative timeframe for SEAP/SECAP analysis is six months.

-In cases where a Covenant Coordinator is coordinating the SEAPs, a grouped analysis can be carried out by the JRC in order to provide a faster SEAP feedback.
-If your province/region has developed a common approach to assist signatories with their SEAPs, you are kindly invited to contact the JRC: jrc-com-technical-helpdesk[at]ec.europa.eu (more information here).
+In cases where a Covenant Coordinator is coordinating the action plans, a grouped analysis can be carried out by the JRC in order to provide a faster feedback.
+If your province/region has developed a common approach to assist signatories with their action plans you are kindly invited to contact the JRC: jrc-com-technical-helpdesk[at]ec.europa.eu (more information here).